ph.d., university of california, berkeley, 2004

 a.b., harvard university, 1998

 hsuan l. hsu joined the UC Davis faculty in 2008.
 His interests include 19th and 20th-Century U.S. literature, Asian American Literature, visual culture, cultural geography, comparative racialization, and environmental justice literature.
-His book, Geography and the Production of Space in Nineteenth-Century American Literature, examines the representation of spatial scales in works by authors including Charles Brockden Brown, Herman Melville, Henry James, Sarah Orne Jewett, and Sui Sin Far.
-He is working on a book-length study of Mark Twain's writings about Chinese immigration, the annexation of Hawai'i, and the U.S.-Philippine War.
+He is the author of Geography and the Production of Space in Nineteenth-Century American Literature (Cambridge, 2010) and Sitting in Darkness: Mark Twain, Asia, and Comparative Racialization (NYU, 2015).
+His current research focuses on the influence of Naturalist fiction on contemporary literature and art that addresses environmental injustice.
 His courses have examined topics such as point of view, literatures of the American west, the literature of place, geographies of risk, and transnational American literature.
-He serves on the editorial board of Literary Geographies.
+He serves on the editorial board of Literary Geographies, the advisory board of the Journal of Transnational American Studies, and the Executive Council of the MLA's American Literature Section.

-- Sitting in Darkness: Mark Twain, Asia, and Comparative Racialization.
-Under contract with NYU Press.
+- Sitting in Darkness: Mark Twain, Asia, and Comparative Racialization. forthcoming, NYU Press.

 - Geography and the Production of Space in Nineteenth-Century American Literature.
 Cambridge University Press, 2010.
 257pp.